dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 possible to declare them in the :file:`setup.py` file::

-   from distutils.core import setup from Cython.Build import cythonize
+   from distutils.core import setup from Cython0.Build import cythonize

    setup(ext_modules = cythonize(
-              "rect.pyx",                 # our Cython source
+              "rect.pyx",                 # our Cython0 source
               sources=["Rectangle.cpp"],  # additional source file(s)
               language="c++",             # generate C++ code
          ))

-Cython will generate and compile the :file:`rect.cpp` file (from :file:`rect.pyx`), then it will compile :file:`Rectangle.cpp` (implementation of the ``Rectangle`` class) and link both object files together into :file:`rect.so` on Linux, or :file:`rect.pyd` on windows,
+Cython0 will generate and compile the :file:`rect.cpp` file (from :file:`rect.pyx`), then it will compile :file:`Rectangle.cpp` (implementation of the ``Rectangle`` class) and link both object files together into :file:`rect.so` on Linux, or :file:`rect.pyd` on windows,